 How does Autopilot know which device must be configured by Autopilot?

-Because of this feature, the device has not to be delivered at the IT department for preparing.
+Because of this feature, the device has not to be delivered to the IT department for preparing.
 This step can be skipped.
 There is also no support from System Center Configuration Manager (SCCM) server.
 I see this most of the time at customers.
-The old or current way is mostly that the device is delivered at the IT department for prepare the corporate image on the device.
+The old or current way is mostly that the device is delivered to the IT department for prepare the corporate image on the device.
 Before you can use an image on a device, you have to make a new image and then test the image on several devices.
-After that you can use this image for production purpose.
-This is a lot of time consuming.
+After that, you can use this image for production purpose.
+This is a lot of time-consuming.
 Autopilot make this more efficient by skipping this process and without the help of SCCM.
 This will spare a lot of time.

 For more information about Windows Autopilot, see this link: https://docs.microsoft.com/en-us/windows/deployment/windows-autopilot/windows-10-autopilot